Learning Objectives

 Conclusion

-We have learned the Half Adder using NAND Gates.
+To study and verify the Full Adder using NAND Gates.